Geology of the Pearl River Delta: Geomorphology

 The Pearl River Delta represents a complex deltaic system.
-Unlike the Mississippi River Delta, a textbook example of river delta, it does not neatly fit into William Galloway's triangular delta classification, which categorizes deltas into three types: river-dominated, wave-dominated, and tide-dominated.
-The Pearl River Delta is influenced both by tidal and wave processes, with certain parts dominated by fluvial processes.
+Unlike the Mississippi River Delta, a textbook example of a river delta, it does not neatly fit into William Galloway's triangular delta classification, which categorizes deltas into three types: river-dominated, wave-dominated, and tide-dominated.
+The Pearl River Delta is influenced by both tidal and wave processes, with certain parts dominated by fluvial processes.
 Due to the presence of bedrock islands in the estuary area and the main river being constrained by the steep relief surrounding the deltaic region, the main channel's course has remained relatively stable, preventing the formation of deltaic lobes akin to those in the Mississippi River Delta.
 Consequently, the deltaic plains are concentrated in the current delta area.